lenavoigt/hansken-metrics/README.md

 The Hansken Metric Collector (HMC) is a tool that automates the collection of metrics from Hansken cases via the [Hansken Python API](https://training.hansken.org/docs/python/), summarizing the results in a csv file.

+*Disclaimer: You need to have access to [Hansken](https://www.hansken.nl/) to use HMC.
+If you don't, but still would like to collect metrics from your digital forensic evidence, you can refer to our tool [MDP](https://github.com/lenavoigt/mass-disk-processor) that uses open-source tools for the metric collection.
+MDP is, however, currently restricted to disk image metrics and focusses on metrics for Windows systems.*

 ## Usage

 To retrieve metrics from Hansken cases, run the following command within **your project's virtual environment** (see setup instructions below):